-Policy Area: Finance Number: 400.E

-Initial Effective Date: 12-19-2013 Revised Policy Effective Date: 01-27-2021 Initial Approved Date: 12-19-2013 Revision - Date Approved: 01-27-2021
+Policy Area: Finance Number: 400.E Revised Policy Effective Date: 01-27-2021 Initial Approved Date: 12-19-2013 Revision - Date Approved: 01-27-2021 Revision - Date Approved: TBD

-Approved by: NAHAC Board of Directors

-PURPOSE:

-NAHAC believes the reconciliation of all bank accounts in a timely manner is imperative.
-This policy serves to identify who and when those reconciliations must be completed.
+NAHAC believes the reconciliation of all bank accounts in a timely and accurate manner is imperative.
+This policy serves to identify who must complete reconciliations, and when those reconciliations must be completed.